 Goals and Objectives

 Each year, two residents are selected to spend two years in the research program studying either basic science projects or clinical subjects or a combination of both.
 Residents are awarded this privilege on the basis of superior performance in their prior clinical rotations as PG 1 and 2 residents.
 The laboratory experience begins after the second year of residency and lasts two years.
 Return to the residency is guaranteed providing the resident's performance continues to be satisfactory.
 The resident can anticipate returning to full clinical duties as a PG 3.
-While in the research program residents are paid a salary according to their level from the time of arrival in the residency program.
+While in the research program residents are paid a salary.

 Research During Residency in General

 All residents are encouraged to participate in research and other scholarly activities and are expected to complete at least one study worthy of publication during residency.
 Many projects exist within the department, some are partially complete while others are in the design phase.
 Residents can review these ideas and select a project they would like to pursue or they may design their own project.
-Assistance with statistical design and analysis is available from the full time biostatistician in the department.
+Assistance with statistical design and analysis is available from a biostatistician and an epidemiologist.